hheedat/local_video_library/README.md

    ```bash
    python app.py
    ```

-2. Open your web browser and navigate to `http://localhost:5000`

-3. Click the "Add Folder" button to add a folder containing your videos and poster images

-4. The application will scan the folder for video files (.mp4) and their corresponding poster images (.jpg)
+2. Add folder list in `dir.conf`, and the application will scan the folder for video files (like .mp4) and their corresponding poster images (like .jpg)

+3. Open your web browser and navigate to `http://localhost:5000`

-5. Use the search bar to find specific videos by name
+4. Use the search bar to find specific videos by name

-6. Click on any video card to play the video in a modal window
+5. Click on any video card to play the video in a modal window

 ## File Structure

-The application expects video files and their corresponding poster images to follow this naming convention:
+The application expects video files and their corresponding poster images to follow this naming convention (just need has same prefix):
 - Video file: `VIDEO_NAME.mp4`
 - Poster image: `VIDEO_NAME.jpg`